Creating a Standard Dedicated Resource Pool

 - Once HA is enabled for controller nodes, the system creates three control plane nodes for your cluster to ensure reliability.
 If there are 1,000 or 2,000 nodes in the cluster, HA must be enabled.
 If HA is disabled, only one control plane node will be created for your cluster.
 After a resource pool is created, the HA status of controller nodes cannot be changed.

-- Random allocation: The system randomly allocates controller nodes to AZs to improve disaster recovery capabilities.
-If the number of available AZs is less than the number of nodes to be created, the nodes will be created in the AZs with sufficient resources to preferentially ensure cluster creation.
+- Automatic: The system randomly allocates controller nodes to AZs for better DR. If the number of available AZs is less than the number of nodes to be created, the nodes will be created in the AZs with abundant resources to preferentially ensure cluster creation.
 In this case, AZ-level DR may not be ensured.

-- You can also specify an AZ for the controller nodes.
+- Manual: You can also specify an AZ for the controller nodes.

 Network

-Select a network from the drop-down list box.
+Select a network from the drop-down list.
 If no network is available, click Create on the right to create one.
-For details about how to create a network, see Step 1: Create a Network.
+For details about how to create a network, see Step 1: Creating a Network.

 CPU Architecture